-Alex Taylor is a teacher, composer, and performer of guitar, bass guitar, ukulele and music theory.
+Alex Taylor is a teacher, composer, and performer of guitar, bass guitar, ukulele, piano, and music theory.
 He earned his Bachelors in Music Performance at Towson University, studying classical guitar under Troy King and composition under Thomas Ciufo.
 As a teacher, Alex's goal is to foster a lifetime of learning regardless of whether the student wants to pursue music as a career or hobby.

 Alex first picked up a guitar in eighth grade when his group of friends began learning instruments.
 Unsure of what to choose, his love of rock led him to the guitar.
 Alongside his father – who assembled an extensive guitar collection during Alex’s youth – his love of the instrument never faltered.
 Adding bass guitar and ukulele to his repertoire soon after, he found them natural complements to the guitar and has enjoyed playing them ever since.
 During his time at Towson, he performed in a variety of ensembles including guitar ensembles, duos with singers, and early music ensembles.
 In 2015, he won the Foundation Scholarship, a university wide competition across the individual instrument groups.
 He performed two solo recitals in his junior and senior years.
 His senior recital featured prepared guitar pieces from Peter Yates' "String Drum Codex" as well as original electronic compositions featuring micro-sounds from the guitar.